 There are many reasons why Norway is one of the most attractive destinations to start a business.
 To begin with, it is one of the world’s most economically and politically stable countries.
 It was one of a few states almost not affected by 2008 credit crunch.

 Secondly, it is a wealthy country with one of the highest GDP per capita.
 Meaning that even though the population is not that large, it has a very high buying capacity.

 Another advantage of starting a business in Norway is the fact that Norwegians are very adaptable and open to new technologies.
 This means that they are not only willing to buy and try out new technology but have highly skilled labour in IT and tech fields.
 In general, the Norwegians age highly educated, which gives you access to a large talent pool.

 Probably the most important factor speaking in favour of starting a company in Norway is the ease of establishment.
 It is not hard to build an honest business due to the minimal level of corruption.
-In addition to this, most of the business registration process can be complete online.
+In addition to this, most of the business registration process can be completed online.
 You will also find that complying with tax laws in this country is a rather straightforward process.

 Some may disagree with this point because of high corporate tax and VAT rates.
 However, Forbes named Sweden the best country for business in 2017.
 Why is that?
 Very simple.